rewonc/rewonc.github.io-deprecated/_posts/2014-11-06-A-thousand-nails-and-three-threads-2.markdown

 ![Little doggy woggy]({{ site.url }}/img/dogCMYK.png)

+This isn't that impressive, but at least it's drawing colors that we can recreate in real life now.

-Ok.
-That's more realistic.
-But another huge problem is that in real life, colors don't add by stacking on each other.
+Another huge problem with our model is that in real life, colors don't add by stacking on each other.
 Two red lines stacked on top of each other don't become a darker red---they stay the same color.
-In our model, however, they do stack on each other and eventually turn black.
-If you look at [Yamashita's artwork](http://www.kumiyamashita.com/constellation/), she creates the appearance of darker areas by grouping lines closer together, and the appearance of lightness by having a sparse distribution of lines.
-We need to do the same in our algorithm, and it's probably going to require a heavy refactoring.
+In our model, however, they do stack on each other and become darker.
+Pixels that are painted multiple times turn black.

+Compare this with [Yamashita's artwork](http://www.kumiyamashita.com/constellation/).
+She creates the appearance of darker areas by grouping lines closer together, and the appearance of lightness by having a sparse distribution of lines.
+We need to do the same in our algorithm.
+We do this in the algorithm by averaging the color density in an area, then only allowing a certain number of lines to be drawn in that area.
+Ditching the animal theme, here's what we get when we apply this algorithm to a famous human: